Nerajno/Background--Color-Changer/README.md

-# Background--Color-Changer
+# Background-Color-Changer
 #Weekendbuilds

 ## Screenshot
 - [ ] Make me please

 ## Premise
-- [ ] Write a good reason why I made it and make a video of how it functions (Clear and good Youtube video description).
+- [ ] Write a good reason why I made it and make a video of how it functions / along with a wriiten description(Clear and good Youtube video description).

 ## User Stories
 - [ ] User should be able to put in hex color codes - long and have the background change color.